 This question was raised by Anita Kerwin-Nye in April 2016 following an alarming recognition that the entitlement to education, for young people with special needs, was under threat:

 “Over the years I have had to have many fights on access – can someone with Muscular Dystrophy abseil?
 Can a learner with Down Syndrome be trusted to do CPR?
 Can someone with ASD and communication difficulties be the spokesperson for a national speech and language campaign?
 I’ve had to argue the practicalities of access but I have – rarely and certainly with no significant challenge – had to fight the fundamental principle of inclusion.
 Until now.”
 Anita Kerwin-Nye

 - To gather information on the scale of the potential issue – beyond anecdote into evidence,

 - To identify the schools and organisations that exemplify good practice,

 - To start to create a positive campaign that rewards success as a ‘kitemark’ but also acts as a statement of intent for schools and organisations who are committed to inclusion.

-A summary of the Think Meet Do was published by NotDeadFish in a blog and a dedicated newsletter.
+A summary of the Think Meet Do was published in a blog.

 Want to get involved?

-You can tell us your story by emailing firstname.lastname@example.org or through the contact form and sign up to our newsletter.
+You can tell us your story by emailing email@example.com or through the contact form and sign up to the Every Child Should newsletter.